jbranchaud/ocelot/specification.md

     # the rest of the annotations
     ...

-    ---
-    # Commit Header
-    This commit involves refactorings over parts of the codebase.
-    ...

 #### After empty brackets

     ---
     # some annotations
     []
-    This commit involves refactorings over parts of the codebase.
-    ...

-    ---
-    # Commit Header
-    // some annotations
-    ##
     This commit involves refactorings over parts of the codebase.
     ...